Part One: Rules common to all types of insurance

 Clause 5-4.
 Interest on the compensationView Clause Go to Plan page

 Sub-clause 3 was amended in the 2023 Version.

 In the event of a total loss, it is the notice of the casualty, and not the claim for total loss, that forms the basis of the duty to pay interest.
 This also applies to condemnation, even if it takes a long time to decide the question of condemnation.
 If the matter is delayed because the assured is late in submitting the request, the question of applying the rule in sub-clause 2 may arise.

 Under Cl.
 11-7, sub-clauses 1 and 2, the assured’s right to compensation for total loss will, in certain cases, be contingent on the expiry of a certain time-limit.
 However, under Cl.
-11-7, sub-clause 3, he may claim compensation without awaiting the expiry of the time-limit if he can prove that he will not recover the ship.
-In such cases, the obligation to pay interest will accrue one month after the assured proves that he has definitively lost the ship.
+11-7, sub-clause 3, the assured may claim compensation without awaiting the expiry of the time-limit if it can be proved that the vessel will not be recovered.
+In such cases, the obligation to pay interest will accrue one month after the assured proves that it has definitively lost the vessel.

 In the event of the insurer having to refund the assured’s disbursements, interest does not accrue until the date of the disbursement, cf. sub-clause 1, second sentence.
 Thus, no interest is charged on costs that have not yet been incurred.

 If the assured has had disbursements at different times, interest shall be calculated separately for each disbursement.
 In such cases, the deductible shall be apportioned over the various disbursements on a proportional basis so that the assured can only claim interest on that part of the disbursement which exceeds the relevant proportion of the deductible, cf. the Commentary on Cl.
 12-18.